On the front and the back, well, the outside and the inside.

 Okay, okay, understands.

-But still, all I'm trying to do is construct uh evidence here, present evidence to refute this notion that Obama's in over his head and doesn't know what he's doing.
+But still, all I'm trying to do is construct evidence here, present evidence to refute this notion that Obama's in over his head and doesn't know what he's doing.

-When they can say that, especially when it's a truth.
+And I don't know why we can't say it when they can say that, especially when it's a truth.

 What's wrong with educating people?

-The people who want to accurately portray Obama, like me, the people who want others to honestly understand who Obama is and why he's doing what he's doing and why he's going to continue it.
+See, this is where when I say we have a group of people who don't think the country needs to be quote-unquote saved, the people who want to accurately portray Obama, like me, the people who want others to honestly understand who Obama is and why he's doing what he's doing and why he's going to continue it.

-We think the country's imperiled, and we think something needs to happen to save it, and we think Obamacare is ball game, and we think that every freedom that we take for granted is gone once the government gets that fully implemented.
+And we think that every freedom that we take for granted is gone once the government gets that fully implemented.

 It's serious.

-But I'm left to wonder, does Romney look at it that he may not.
+But I'm left to wonder, does Romney look at it that he may not?

 I don't know too many Republicans in the establishment who really do.